CypaxNET/VFD-Studio2/docs/Other_displays.md

 * Reading/understanding simple schematics
 * Some soldering work (no SMD parts though)
 * Actually no programming skills.
-But you'll have to compile and upload a program to the Arduino board.
-So it would be quite beneficial if this was not your very first project with an Arduino.
+You'll have to change literally one line of code to adapt to your specific display and to compile and upload a program to the Arduino board.
+Nevertheless, it would be quite beneficial if this was not your very first project with an Arduino.

 > [!IMPORTANT]
 > If you don't like soldering and stability is of less importance, you can use a solderless [breadboard](https://en.wikipedia.org/wiki/Breadboard) instead.